VDBWRAIR/ngs_mapper/doc/source/config.rst

 config.yaml
 ===========

-When you install the pipeline you are instructed to copy `miseqpipeline/config.yaml.default <../../../miseqpipeline/config.yaml.default>`_ to miseqpipeline/config.yaml
+When you install the pipeline you are instructed to copy `ngs_mapper/config.yaml.default <../../../ngs_mapper/config.yaml.default>`_ to ngs_mapper/config.yaml
 This file contains all settings that the pipeline will use by default if you do not change them using any of the script options that are available.

-When you install the pipeline the config.yaml file gets installed with the pipeline into the installation directory(probably ~/.miseqpipeline)
+When you install the pipeline the config.yaml file gets installed with the pipeline into the installation directory(probably ~/.ngs_mapper)
 In order to change the defaults after that you have two options:

-* Edit config.yaml inside of the source directory you cloned with git, then go into your miseqpipeline directory and rerun the setup.py command
+* Edit config.yaml inside of the source directory you cloned with git, then go into your ngs_mapper directory and rerun the setup.py command

  .. code-block:: bash

         python setup.py install

-* Use the :py:mod:`make_example_config <miseqpipeline.config>` to extract the config.yaml into the current directory and use it
+* Use the :py:mod:`make_example_config <ngs_mapper.config>` to extract the config.yaml into the current directory and use it

 Example changing single script defaults
 ---------------------------------------

-If you want to change the quality threshold to use to trim reads when you run :py:mod:`trim_reads.py <miseqpipeline.trim_reads>` you would probably do something as follows:
+If you want to change the quality threshold to use to trim reads when you run :py:mod:`trim_reads.py <ngs_mapper.trim_reads>` you would probably do something as follows:

 #.
 First what options are available for the command?